I’m excited to show you how a DIY superwoman can totally create a cute kids’ bathroom makeover when she gives herself 30+ days and a deadline.

 NOTE: If you’re installing SnapStone in a bathroom, be sure to caulk the bottom edges of the tile, while leaving an expansion gap.
-I’ll be doing a full post on how to install SnapStone flooring, so I will give you more detail in an upcoming post!
+Contact the company for more info about installation.
+They were really helpful for me.

 Flooring all done!
 Look at those straight lines!!